IDW '25

 Kobayashi-Uchiike-Mikoshiba Prize

-The Kobayashi-Uchiike-Mikoshiba Prize shall be conferred by the International Display Workshops General Incorporated Association Board of Directors upon a person who has both an outstanding record of accomplishments in any of the IDW fields of interest and made an outstanding contribution to the IDW.
+The Kobayashi-Uchiike-Mikoshiba Prize will be conferred by the International Display Workshops General Incorporated Association Board of Directors upon a person who has both an outstanding record of accomplishments in any of the IDW fields of interest and has made an outstanding contribution to the IDW.
 The accomplishments that are being honored shall have led to important contributions in the advancement or application of engineering, science and technology, resulting in the realization of significant value to society.

 IDW Best Paper Award, Best Student Award and IDW Outstanding Poster Paper Award